infiniflow/ragflow/docs/references/faq.md

 ### 1. Which architectures or devices does RAGFlow support?

 Currently, we only support x86 CPU and Nvidia GPU.

 ### 2. Do you offer an API for integration with third-party applications?

 The corresponding APIs are now available.
 See the [RAGFlow API Reference](./api.md) for more information.

 ### 3. Do you support stream output?

-No, this feature is still in development.
-Contributions are welcome.
+This feature is supported.

 ### 4. Is it possible to share dialogue through URL?

-Yes, this feature is now available.
+No, this feature is not supported.

 ### 5. Do you support multiple rounds of dialogues, i.e., referencing previous dialogues as context for the current dialogue?